 As the National Hunt season reaches its epic four-day centrepiece at Cheltenham, we take a look at the main horses, jockeys and trainers to keep an eye on at The Festival.

-Four action-packed days of the highest class racing is on offer, as the UK and Ireland go head-to-head in an effort to prove who has the best horses.
+Four action-packed days of the highest class of racing is on offer, as the UK and Ireland go head-to-head in an effort to prove who has the best horses.

-Across the four days, there is never a shortage of eye-catching performances, be it from a seasoned star or the new kid on the block, there is always the name of a horse or trainer on everybody's lips.
+Across the four days, there is never a shortage of eye-catching performances, be it from a seasoned star or the new kid on the block, and there is always the name of a horse or trainer on everybody's lips.
 This doesn't look to be changing any time soon, with an abundance of talent set to be on display this year.